INCLEMENT WEATHER UPDATE

 NCPRD parks remain open for visitors to walk, cycle and enjoy nature while practicing social distancing.
 This includes playgrounds, sports courts, restrooms and sports fields.
 Park visitors must follow social distancing guidelines and keep 6 feet from others, and masks must be work in all public spaces when social distancing isn’t possible.
 See guidelines for visiting parks and trails during COVID-19.

-Elk Rock Island and the Spring Park trail are closed until further notice due to fire damage.
+Elk Rock Island and the Spring Park trail are open to to public, after a temporary closure for wildfire restoration and repair.
 Learn more.

 PROGRAMS & REGISTRATION

-Fall registration opens for NCPRD residents on Aug.
-25 and for non-residents on Sept.
-1. Whether you’re comfortable joining us virtually at home or in person, we’re here to keep you moving, learning and having fun this season.
+Whether you’re comfortable joining us virtually at home or in person, we’re here to keep you moving, learning and having fun this season.
+Register here.

-The Meals on Wheels program will continue to operate as normal during this closure, with a small group of staff and volunteers working to deliver meals to homebound seniors in north Clackamas County.
+The Milwaukie Community Center is open once again during normal business hours.
+The Meals on Wheels program will continue to operate as normal, with a small group of staff and volunteers working to deliver meals to homebound seniors in north Clackamas County.

 Refunds will be issued and normal processing fees will be waived, for all programming and rentals affected by cancellations.